 9. Give your bedrooms the Christmas treatment

-Every room should receive the Christmas treatment, including your bedrooms.
-Wake up on Christmas morning to an illuminated, sparkly garland suspended above the bed to produce a flattering, glittering light to open the stockings.
-If you’ve recently updated your decorations for the tree, use your old decorations to decorate the bedroom garland to maintain the nostalgia of previous years.
+Festivity doesn’t have to be restricted to the living room.
+Every room in your house can get the Christmas treatment, including your bedrooms.
+Wake up on Christmas morning to an illuminated, sparkly garland suspended above the bed and open your stockings underneath the glittering lights.
+If you’ve recently upgraded your decorations for the tree, use your old ones to decorate the bedroom garland to maintain the nostalgia of previous years.

 10. Display festive hanging baskets around your front door

-Hanging baskets aren't just for the summer months!
-Fill them with winter plants and Christmas decorations to welcome guests and set the scene for what’s to come inside.
-Use outdoor, battery operated fairy lights to add a festive glow to the front door.
+Hanging baskets aren't just for the summer months.
+Fill them with winter plants and Christmas decorations to welcome guests and set the scene for your indoor festivities.
+Use outdoor, battery-operated fairy lights to add a festive glow to the front door.
 Suspend them a little lower than usual so visiting children can enjoy them too.

 Was this guide useful?